Start My Answer

 A default judgment stays on your credit report for up to seven years and gives additional rights to Account Services to enable them to collect the money due.
 They may be able to garnish your wages or freeze your bank account.

-The first step to beating Account Services in court is to draft and file a written Answer in the court.
+The first step in addressing the lawsuit is to draft and file a written Answer in the court.
 Here are 3 steps to follow when responding to a debt lawsuit against Account Services:

 1. Answer each claim listed in the Complaint document